top of page

 • They are everywhere and it's possible to approach many different topics through them.

-Take a walk outside in your own neighborhood and make some photos about anything that can be transformed into geometric ornament, such as drainers, fence, pavement, even wheels :
+Take a walk in the neighborhood and make some photos about anything that can be transformed into geometric ornament, such as drainers, fence, pavement, wheels, etc: :

-Now look around at home.
+Look around at home.
 Pick up some objects such a piece of cloth, a book or anything else containing or representing geometrical ornaments.
-It can be an object with a personal story, which is important for you for some reason or something linked to your culture of origin.
+It can be an object with a personal story, which is important for you or something linked to your culture of origin.
 Such as this pillow with Hungarian folk patterns or this scarf embroidered by Syrian ladies.
-Take some photos about these too.
+Make photos or skatches of them.

 _IVV0197.JPG

-Pick up a piece of furniture, a wooden board or any smaller object that you don't use anymore.
+Pick up a piece of furniture, a wooden board, a piece of textile or any smaller object that you don't use anymore.
 You may use anything that you find it in the street, thrown away by your neighbors or at home, in the cave : any tired or shabby piece.

-If you work in group and you make the exercise in a group, the best choice is an unvarnished wooden board measuring at least 30 x 40 cm so that 3 or 4 may sit around it comfortably when you begin the work.
-If you are more then 4, try to find a larger board or use more than one : 1 board per 3 or 4 persons.
+If you work in group, use unvarnished wooden board measuring at least 30 x 40 cm so that 3 or 4 may sit around it comfortably.
+If you are more then 4, use a larger board or more than one: 1 board per 3 or 4 persons.
+You can also work on textile, such as used sheets or table cloths.

-- plastic containers (such as smaller recycled bottle tops to mix the paint and bigger ones for water
+• plastic containers (such as smaller recycled bottle tops to mix the paint and bigger ones for water and brushes if you work with paint

-- varnish (if you want to finalize your object and use it afterwords)
+• varnish (if you want to finalize your object to use it)

 OrnaMental maps training3.jpg

-Form groups of 3 or 4 persons and sit around a board.
+6. Form groups of 3 or 4 persons and sit around the board, sheet, whatever you have.

-Each of you shall prepare photos (at least two of them).
-You can also print them to have them before your eyes or just observe them for a while and retain the basic line of your ornaments.
+Show each other your ornament photos or sketches.
+Show where they were made.
+You can also print them to have them before your eyes or just observe them for a while and retain the basic lines of your ornaments.

 In parallel, each of you will begin to draw with a pencil at different points of the board.
 Use the ornaments on your photos as a starting point for your drawing that you'll continue to develop in a half conscious way while you are either talking or listening to the others.